ranjith19/jsonhasher/readme.md

 # Consistent JSON Hasher

-This module generates consistent json hashes irrespective of key orders.
+This module generates consistent json sha256 hashes irrespective of key orders.

+Can be useful to

+1. Compare two different JSONs
+2. Generate primary keys based on JSONs and retrieve later